 - Regenerate the degraded ecosystems of Côte d’Ivoire and preserve its natural resources.

 - Improve the living conditions of local producers and communities by increasing their revenues and strengthening their resilience to climate change.

 - Build Sustainable and Resilient systems.

 The different projects conducted by PUR Projet in the region build upon and align with the pre-competitive Cocoa and Forests Initiative and focus greatly on in-farm reforestation (including critical land-tenure support), community-run conservation trough awareness raising and improved cookstoves as well as income generating activities such as beekeeping, diversified agroforestry models, and fish breeding.

 The project was extended to Ghana in 2020, where similar challenges have been observed and where there is a strong motivation from the producing communities.

 Cocoa is a key driver of deforestation in Côte D’Ivoire.
 Each year, approximately 150 000 hectares of forest are lost due to cocoa expansion.
 Before 2014, the prevailing Forest Law was creating real and perceived disincentives for producers to install trees.
 The last version of the Forest Code provides a pathway for Rural Domain Producers, clarify the rights on naturally occurring and planted trees, and recognize customary rights.

-Cocoa producers in Côte d’Ivoire generally earn less than a minimum living wage.
-As a result, they often seek the lowest cost and short term option for new parcel development, leading to encroachment on primary and secondary forests.
-Unstable cocoa prices have also contributed to farmer poverty.
+In addition, cocoa producers in Côte d’Ivoire earn as little as 54 cents/day.
+Unstable cocoa prices have contributed to farmer poverty.
 Meanwhile, dependence on a monoculture of cocoa has contributed to unstable incomes and increased food insecurity.

 Agroforestry and reforestation